ProjecticumDataScience/AOP-Evidence-Scorer/README.md

 After training the model, it can identify cause-and-effect relationships in the context of liver steatosis.
 To extract "Chemical" from the context, we use a classic NER  approach (scispacy, the biomedical model BC4CHEMD).
-Next, we classify this chemical using existing databases ("Stressor": "food supplement").
+Next, we classify this chemical using existing databases ChEBI.
 For example: